Meet Murat, (25): Global Account Manager Gaming at i3D.net

 Another part of my job is to look out for new customers.
 These potential customers vary from huge triple A games to smaller or local indie titles.
 When we have a new client, I do the negotiations, provide them with quotes, prices and contracts in order to get the signature on the deal.

 How do you find potential customers in this specific industry?

 The business I work in is a unique business.
 You cannot look for potential customers in an existing CRM funnel or lead website.
 I find them by staying up to date online, so I regularly read several gaming news websites or communities.
 I am also actively looking for new contacts within the gaming industry on LinkedIn.
 LinkedIn is a great source for finding news and opportunities about what is going on within the gaming industry.
 Besides using Social Media, I directly approach game studios.
 We are in the hosting industry for over 15 years, it also happens that studio’s approach us.
 Over the years we hosted several triple A game titles for major studios, so we developed a very solid reputation.
 Developers also talk to each other, it’s a small world, so this is word of mouth marketing for us.

 When a game publisher is looking for a hosting company, they always talk to several hosting companies.
 This means there are always competitors lined up, ready to provide quotes as well.
 We are not a price fighter, there is cheaper hosting available.
 I don’t see this as a challenge since we have many unique selling points.
-This gives me the opportunity to provide studios with that little bit of extra they are looking for. i3D.net has a physical presence on 26 locations divided over 6 continents.
+This gives me the opportunity to provide studios with that little bit of extra they are looking for. i3D.net has a physical presence in 33 locations divided over 6 continents.
 We own and operate our own global network combined with our own software platform ONE™ and latest generation hardware which can be ordered around the world.
 This way we can provide our customers with a unique high performance, low-latency experience in comparison to our competitors.
 Besides, we have a fully operational live support team that offers 24/7 live support for our customers.
 These services are not very common for hosting providers to offer.